-- difficulty walking, sitting or standing and may even look uncomfortable. - spending longer than normal in the bathroom or toilet due to difficulties urinating. - spending long periods of time away from a classroom during the day with bladder or menstrual problems. - frequent urinary, menstrual or stomach problems. - prolonged or repeated absences from academy or college, especially with noticeable behaviour changes (e.g., withdrawal or depression) on the girl's return - reluctance to undergo normal medical examinations. - confiding in a professional without being explicit about the problem due to embarrassment or fear. - talking about pain or discomfort between her legs
+- difficulty walking, sitting or standing and may even look uncomfortable. - spending longer than normal in the bathroom or toilet due to difficulties urinating. - spending long periods of time away from a classroom during the day with bladder or menstrual problems. - frequent urinary, menstrual or stomach problems. - prolonged or repeated absences from school or college, especially with noticeable behaviour changes (e.g., withdrawal or depression) on the girl's return - · reluctance to undergo normal medical examinations. - confiding in a professional without being explicit about the problem due to embarrassment or fear. - talking about pain or discomfort between her legs students can understand the risks and signs and indicators of FGM; and understand where to go for support.